jacobswisher/FunctionalLanguage/README.md

 "index" = Returns the value of the index given in the list

 "main", "return" = Tells the compiler what to return

-## Known bugs

-1. Multi-Dimensional lists are currently buggy, only the first element in a list can be a list
-2. "Let" does not work